AZGFD Updates Related to COVID-19

 Q: Will the Department continue to offer Hunter Education classroom courses, field days and bonus point field tests?

 To ensure the safety of our students, volunteers and staff, many Hunter Education classroom courses, field days and bonus point field tests have been postponed.
 A limited number of small field days and bonus point field tests that adhere to CDC guidelines may be held, based on volunteer instructor availability.
 Should classes become available, they will be posted to the Department’s Hunter Education page, and further information will be provided to previously registered students.
 Visit the Hunter Education page for more information about changes to Hunter Education related to COVID-19.

 Q: I am a youth hunter (10 through 13 years old) and need to complete Hunter Education before my spring hunt.
 What should I do?

-To ensure youth ages 10 through 13 who have big game tags for the upcoming spring turkey season are able to participate in that hunt, AZGFD will allow them to defer completion of the required, in-person portion of Hunter Education for up to one year from the online certification date.
+To ensure youth ages 10 through 13 who have big game tags for an upcoming hunt, are able to participate in that hunt, AZGFD will allow them to defer completion of the required, in-person portion of Hunter Education for up to one year from the online certification date.
 To be eligible for the deferment, they must meet the following criteria:

 1. The youth hunter is 10 through 13 years of age and has completed the AZGFD online Hunter Education course.

 2. The youth hunter has a 2020 spring big game hunt tag.